joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/readme.md

 }
 ```

-You will first notice that your text editor probably turned your code all red when you added this component.
+You will first notice that your text editor probably triggered a lot of error messages when you added this component.

 This is because there are some gotchas with JSX and JavaScript.